NativeScript/docs/content/guide/shared-element-transitions.md

 2. Consider custom configuration options provided through `SharedTransition.custom` to apply to the `pageStart`, `pageEnd`, and `pageReturn` characteristics.
 3. When the transition begins, the `sharedTransitionTag` matches will animate between their starting and ending locations between both screens.
 The outgoing/incoming pages as a whole will animate based on the configuration options provided with the `SharedTransition` API.

+You can create dynamic bindings of `sharedTransitionTag` values between screens and even declare `sharedTransitionIgnore` as a *boolean* to conditionally opt that view in/out under different dynamic conditions.

 ## API

 ### SharedTransition